MickeyOoh/ProgrammingElixir/Chp08_MapsKeywordSetsStructs/README.md

-Dictionaries: Maps, HashDicts, Keywords, Sets, and Structs
+Maps, HashDicts, Keywords, Sets, and Structs
 ----
+A dictionary is a data type that associates keys with values.
+- maps
+- keyword lists
+we'll cover how to use them with pattern matching and how to update them.
+Finally we'll look at the *Keyword* module, which implements a specialized dictionary intened for storing function and program options, and the *MapSet* module, which implements sets.

 How to Choose Between Maps, HashDicts, and Keywords
 ----